User Profile: Dr. Michael Dietze

 Who uses NASA Earth science data?
 Dr. Michael Dietze, to improve ecological models through the integration of remotely-sensed data.

-Dr. Michael Dietze, Associate Professor, Department of Earth and Environment, Boston University
+Dr. Michael Dietze, Associate Professor, Department of Earth & Environment, Boston University

 Research interests: Ecological forecasting, with a particular interest in integrating remotely-sensed environmental data into environmental models as a means of improving model forecasts and outputs.